scala/docs.scala-lang/overviews/reflection/annotations-names-scopes.md

     res1: scala.reflect.runtime.universe.Symbol = method map

-To search for a type member, one can follow the same procedure, using `newTypeName` instead.
+To search for a type member, one can follow the same procedure, using `TypeName` instead.
 It is also possible to rely on implicit conversions to convert between strings and term or type names:

     scala> listTpe.member("map": TermName)